dwaltrip/gosuji/README.md

   2. Install gems: `bundle install`
   3. Setup environment variables.
 The [figaro gem](https://github.com/laserlemon/figaro) is used to manage these.
     1. Change the name of `config/application-(example).yml` to `config/application.yml`.
-    1. If you aren't using the default port for Redis or you modify the port used by the Node.js app, you will need to edit the `development:` section of `application.yml` to reflect this.
+    1. If you aren't using the default port for Redis or if you modify the port used by the Node.js app, you will need to edit the `development:` section of `application.yml` to reflect this.
   4. Change the name of `config/database-(example).yml` to `config/database.yml`.
 To use PostgreSQL instead of SQLite, see [this Railscast](http://railscasts.com/episodes/342-migrating-to-postgresql).
   5. Run the database migrations: `bundle exec rake db:migrate`.